San Diego Padres Player Ian Kinsler Yells At Home Fans, ‘F*** You! F*** You All!’ After Blasting Home Run

-San Diego Padres second baseman Ian Kinsler, at age 37 and playing for his fourth team in the last three seasons, has been enduring a tough year at the plate so far.
-But when he hit a sixth-inning, three-run home run at Petco Park Thursday night off Pittsburgh Pirates pitcher Richard Rodriguez, he picked a novel and surprising way to celebrate — by cursing out the Padres’ home fans.
+San Diego Padres second baseman Ian Kinsler — at age 37 and playing for his fourth team in the last three seasons — has been enduring a tough year at the plate so far.
+But when he hit a sixth-inning, three-run homer at Petco Park Thursday night, he picked a novel and surprising way to celebrate — by cursing out the Padres’ home fans.
 Kinsler’s outburst was reported by The San Diego Union-Tribune.

 In video of the home run celebration, Kinsler can be clearly seen shouting, “F*** you!
-F*** you all!” which Deadspin.com described as being not a gesture “that will generally endear you to the people cheering on your dingers.”
+F*** you all!” — which Deadspin described as not being a gesture “that will generally endear you to the people cheering on your dingers.”

-Kinsler later denied to The Union-Tribune that his profanities were direct at the Padres fans, saying instead that he mean the words for his teammates.
+Kinsler later denied to The San Diego Union-Tribune that his profanities were directed at Padres fans, saying instead that he meant the words for his teammates.
 “It’s an inside thing… I was trying to get everyone fired up,” Kinsler claimed.

-Kinsler, a three-time All Star for the Texas Rangers and Detroit Tigers earlier in his 14-year career, has been struggling at the plate so far in the 2019 season, with a dismal batting average of just .175 and an OPS — on base average plus slugging percentage — of .574.
+Kinsler, a three-time All Star for the Texas Rangers and Detroit Tigers earlier in his 14-year career, has been struggling at the plate so far in the 2019 season.
+He currently holds a dismal batting average of just.175 and an OPS of.574.
 Before Thursday’s game, Kinsler had hit four home runs and five doubles among his 21 base hits in 120 at-bats, per Baseball Reference.

-Kinsler, who once controversially criticized Latin American baseball players for what he felt were excessive displays of emotion on the field, also emphatically flipped his bat after blasting the deep home run well over Petco Park’s left field fence, as MLB.com reported.
+Kinsler — who once controversially criticized Latin American baseball players for what he felt were excessive displays of emotion on the field — also emphatically flipped his bat after blasting the deep home run well over Petco Park’s left field fence, as MLB.com reported.

 Ian Kinsler with the casual A++++ bat flip pic.twitter.com/Ephjz7cVjX